maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 ![][Design 2]
 <br>
 <br>

-### Arrange Components
+### Arrange Components Responsively

-That was easy, and I have an idea in my head about how I would like to organize this section so my next step is to use Susy to arrange each element along the pattern I'm imagining.
+With a little help from my inspirational sites, I have an idea in my head about how I would like to organize this section.
+With this in mind my next step is to use Susy to arrange each element along the pattern I'm imagining.
 In doing so I also need to account for responsiveness.
-Here is a small section of the CSS that accomplishes this for the three process steps:
+Here is a small section of the CSS that accomplishes this for the three process steps in this section:

     .discovery
       +at-breakpoint($break9)